Modular multiscale approach to modelling high-harmonic generation in gases: High Harmonic Generation and Propagation

 \subsection{Microscopic Response in XUV regime (TDSE)}

-In this section we describe the solution of the interaction of a~single atom with an external laser field, which is solved many times for all the points in the macroscopic volume defined by the laser field.
-Therefore, the microscopic response is solved at \emph{a~fixed macroscopic coordinate} and the spatial variable in this section is related only to the \emph{microscopic system}.
-Full microscopic dynamics of the interest is encoded in the solution of the Schrödinger equation,
+We start with the model of the interaction between a~single atom with the external laser field.
+This calculation is carried out for all spatial points within the macroscopic volume--the macroscopic computational grid is imposed by the solution of the laser propagation, which already ensures the required sampling (the field variations are small from one point to another).
+Consequently, the microscopic response is evaluated at a~fixed \emph{macroscopic coordinate} that is accounted parametrically in the TDSE, and omitted in this subsection for clarity as only one microscopic system is considered here.
+The spatial variable introduced here ($\vec{x}_m$) refers exclusively to the \emph{microscopic system}.
+The complete microscopic dynamics of interest is governed by the time-dependent Schrödinger equation (TDSE)

-describing the interaction of an atom with an external laser field.
-(Note, we use the atomic units within this section.)
-A~completely general solution will be a~high-dimensional problem including all the electrons of the atom, with the electrons living in a~large-dimensional Hilbert.
-We need to drastically reduce the dimensionality to make the problem manageable, while keeping the essential physical effects.

-The current model supports only linearly polarized fields within the dipole approximation and treats only single active electron without spin, which allows to use one-dimensional geometry for~TDSE.
-Generally, the incident laser field is defined by the scalar,~$\phi(x,t)$, and vector,~$A(x,t)$, potentials; and the Hamiltonian of an electron within the influence of the laser pulse and coulomb potential~$V_C$ reads $H=(p-A)^2/2+V_C-\phi$.
-The potentials include gauge-freedom, which does not affect the electric field $\E= -\frac{\partial }{\partial t} A - \frac{\partial }{\partial x} \phi$.